 At Capital Power, we're proud of the active community participation of our employees.
-Some donate their time as coaches, volunteers and board members, some support community fundraising initiatives, and others lend their skills and talent to local community organizations.
+Some donate their time as coaches, volunteers and board members, some support community fundraising initiatives, others lend their skills and talent to local community organizations, and many make personal financial contributions.
 Our employees are committed to helping make their local communities safer, stronger, and better places to live and work.

 Through the committed efforts of our employees, Capital Power supports an array of broad-reaching community projects that touch the lives of many.

 EmPowering Communities encourages employee volunteerism and recognizes the valuable gifts of time, skill and knowledge that employees give to the community.

 Employees and their families who volunteer a combined minimum of 35 hours in a calendar year can apply for a $500 grant to be donated by Capital Power to a non-profit organization of the employee’s choice.
 Employees who refer co-workers to participate in the program for the first time are eligible to direct a referral grant of $250 to a non-profit or charitable service organization.

 In 2016, 130 employees were involved in the program and 23 employees participated for the first time after being referred by a colleague.
 Nearly 13,000 hours in volunteer time were reported by employees and their families in 2016.
 In recognition of this dedication, we contributed $63,750 to non-profit organizations across North America.

 Grants were provided to a wide variety of organizations, including:

 Part of our employee giving program, GENerosity is a matching donation program for our employees.
 Capital Power matches employee charitable donations up to $500 annually, anytime throughout the year.

 The Charitable Impact Foundation (“Chimp”), a registered charity, administers the GENerosity program for Capital Power employees.

 United Way is an important partner of Capital Power.
 We support its commitment to create positive lasting change and building stronger communities.